kelshmo/synapseDocs/_articles/getting_started.md

 * I want use Synapse programmatically

 ## Advanced Topics

-### Practicing Version Control
-All content in Synapse is versioned automatically, with the ability to provide version comments on files, and to link content together with rich provenance relationships.
-This is particularly useful for groups leveraging Synapse as a component of a data processing pipeline, or citing data for publications, as Synapse allows data contributors to mint DOIs for most content.
-Learn more versioning content, creating and managing provenance, and how to mint DOIs.

-### Custom Metadata
-Synapse provides a number of default metadata fields that automatically annotate content with useful information, but also offers the ability for users to define their own metadata key-value pairs to provide context to their data.
-These annotations can be viewed and managed at the individual file level, or by creating “views” that show annotations on all content across a larger scope such as a project or folder.
-Learn more about annotations and views.

 ### Search
 Leverage Synapse global search to discover data, projects, or even potential collaborators!
 Search is permission-dependent, meaning it works across all public content and content that you have access to, if logged in.
 Learn more about Searching.

+### Custom Metadata
+Synapse provides a number of default metadata fields that automatically annotate content with useful information, but also offers the ability for users to define their own metadata key-value pairs to provide context to their data.
+These annotations can be viewed and managed at the individual file level, or by creating “views” that show annotations on all content across a larger scope such as a project or folder.
+Learn more about [Annotations]({{ site.baseurl }}{% link _articles/annotation_and_query.md %}) and [Views]({{ site.baseurl }}{% link _articles/views.md %})].

+### Practicing Version Control
+All content in Synapse is versioned automatically, with the ability to provide version comments on files, and to link content together with rich provenance relationships.
+This is particularly useful for groups leveraging Synapse as a component of a data processing pipeline, or citing data for publications, as Synapse allows data contributors to mint DOIs for most content.
+Learn more [versioning content]({{ site.baseurl }}{% link _articles/files_and_versioning.md %}#versions-of-files), creating and managing [provenance]({{ site.baseurl }}{% link _articles/provenance.md %}), and [how to mint DOIs]({{ site.baseurl }}{% link _articles/doi.md %}).